martijnschouten/diabase_cura_post_processor/readme.md

 * enable the script under Extensions->post processing-> add a script-> NIFTy diabase post processor
 * go to extensions->DuetRRF and click on add.
 Fill in you printer name and ip address.
 * use the template.3mf file as template for your prints.

+To make use of the new cleaning algorithm.
+You need to upload the systemconfigfiles.zip to the Diabase.
+Note that this post processor was written for a machine which has 5 additive tools.